-The big waves come in winter, and late every year, an official waiting period for the Mavericks Surf Contest begins.
-When conditions are right, 24 surfers (who have been pre-selected) get a telephone call telling them when the Mavericks Surf Contest will begin.
+The big waves come in winter, and around the end of each year, the official waiting period for the Mavericks Surf Contest begins.
+When conditions are right, organizers call a field of 24 surfers (who have been pre-selected) to tell them when the Mavericks Surf Contest will begin.
 They have 24 hours to get there.
 That's all the time you'll have to prepare, too.

-Watching the Mavericks Surf ContestIf you want to watch the Mavericks Surf, you need to know when it's going to happen.
+Watching the Mavericks InvitationalIf you want to watch the Mavericks Surf, you need to know when it's going to happen.
 Their news service will take care of that.
 Visit their website or text MAVS to 50501, to subscribe.